Dwarakesh0samal/Test-2/README.md

-# Here are your Instructions
+# Here are your Instructions:
 This repository contains a frontend (Vite + React) in the `frontend/` folder and a FastAPI backend in the `backend/` folder.
 Below are quick commands to run the project locally.

 ## Prerequisites